 One of the most exciting reasons to visit Santa Cruz County is to see wildlife.
 Wildlife watching in Santa Cruz County is rich with opportunities to view elephant seals, wintering monarch butterflies, and go whale watching or bird watching.
 Watsonville's wetlands and nearby Elkhorn Slough support hundreds of birds that pass through or find permanent refuge there.
 The annual Monterey Bay Birding Festival in Watsonville is a great way to view a variety of birds and other animals which call this area home.
-Spotting dolphins, sea otters and other marine life can also be enjoyed year-round.
+Spotting dolphins, sea otters and other marine life can also be enjoyed year-round - find out more about what wildlife to view and when here.
 Read more...

 Visitor center & approximately five and half miles of trails through oak woodlands, grasslands, brackish and saltwater marshes, seasonal wildlife.
 Day use fee - payable by credit card only.